Variables and State

 State key format: var.<name> (e.g., var.room_active, var.current_source)

-Usage Cross-Reference: Each variable shows a list of everywhere it is referenced: macros, UI elements, triggers, and scripts.
-Invaluable for debugging.
+Usage Cross-Reference: Each variable shows a count and list of everywhere it is referenced: macros, UI elements, triggers, and scripts.
+Use the Delete Unused button in the header to bulk-remove variables with zero references (with confirmation showing which variables will be deleted).

 Source Binding: Variables can optionally be bound to a device state key.
 Choose “Bound to state key” in the Source section of a variable’s detail panel, select the device state to mirror, and optionally add a value map to translate hardware values into friendly text (e.g., on → Ready, warming → Warming Up).
 This eliminates the need for scripts for simple device-to-variable mirroring.